 P. Cantu, T. Nishijima, H. Shimotani, and Y. Iwasa.
 "Search for Superconductivity With Nanovdevices ", LSU Triple Ex Symposium on Undergraduate Research, Baton Rouge, LA, October 28, 2009.
 Received Best Poster Presentation Award

-Current Position: Ph.D.
-Student, Electrical Eng & Computer Science, Massachusetts Institute of Technology, In Progress
+Ph.D.
+Student, Electrical Engineering & Computer Science, Massachusetts Institute of Technology, In Progress

 B.S., Biomedical Engineering, Harvard University, 2011

 Current Position: Research Assistant, Dept. of Physics, University of Pennsylvania

 B.A. & M.S., Physics, University of Pennsylvania, 2011

 Further Presentations of NanoJapan Research: Michael received a "Superior Presentation" award for his NanoJapan 2009 research project poster at the Sigma Xi: Scientific Research Society's 2009 Annual Meeting in The Woodlands, TX.